m039/XLIS/README.md

 ## Examples of cross-language polymorphism

 First language in the name of a folder is a host language.
-For example, `CSharp-Cpp-Interop` means: "I want to use C++ in the C# enviroment".
+For example, `CSharp-Cpp-Interop` means: "I want to use C++ in a C# enviroment".

 ### C# and C++
 * `CSharp-Cpp-CppSharp`